ronaldoussoren/pyobjc/docs/apinotes/BusinessChat.rst

 .. note::

-   This framework is only available on OSX 10.13.4 and later and requires a 64-bit binary.
+   This framework is only available on macOS 10.13.4 and later.

 The entire API can be used from Python, but there are non-technical restrictions on who can use the framework.